 - Must have a minimum cumulative GPA of 3.0.

 - Must have their faculty advisor on the project submit a recommendation form.

-- May not receive both an ISA Honors Award and an OUR Travel Award during any given academic year.
+- May not receive both an ISA Award and an OUR Travel Award during any given academic year.

 - If the project involves research with human subjects, no funding shall be disbursed until the student submits all necessary documentation of Institutional Review Board approval.